Choosing Your Wedding Party

 Choose responsible honors

 The people you select as your best man and maid of honor (or best women and man of honor) should be people who are responsible.
-You are going to rely on them for the fun and the hard stuff; some big wedding planning task or for emotional and logical support during any pre-wedding hiccups or meltdowns.
+You are going to rely on them for the fun stuff and the hard stuff, such as some big wedding planning tasks, or for emotional and logical support during any pre-wedding hiccups or meltdowns.

 Above all, it is your day

 One lesson we learned about planning a wedding is that the bride and groom should do things however they see fit for their day.
 Some rules are meant to be broken, right?
-We continued to push the traditional boundaries of a wedding by having a small wedding party, including two best men and three-ring bearers, one person to represent each ring in this journey: the engagement ring and the wedding rings.
+We continued to push the traditional boundaries of a wedding by having a small wedding party, which included two girls on the bridal side, two best men, and three-ring bearers (one person to represent each ring in our journey: the engagement ring and the two wedding rings.)

 Whether you are going the very traditional route or making up your own rulebook, the main thing to keep in mind is that you are happy with all your decisions.
-This is a very personal decision, and every couple has to do what works for them.
-Remember that this is your wedding day!
+This is a very personal day, and every couple has to do what works for them.
 If you want 15 bridesmaids and groomsmen, go for it.
-If you only want two, you can do that too.
+If you only want two, you can do that as well.